khaors/geocompr/main.md

 <p class="caption">(\#fig:spatial-aggregation)Illustration of spatial aggregation.
 The right map represents the average value of points in the left map, aggregated to the regional level in New Zealand.</p>
 </div>

-For attribute data aggregation the grouping variable is another variable, typically one with few unique values relative to the number of rows.
+For attribute data aggregation the grouping variable is another variable, typically one with few unique values relative to the number of rows (see section \@ref(vector-attribute-aggregation)).
+What we did not cover in that section was that attribute data aggregation dissolves the geometries of touching poligons.
-The `REGION` variable in the `us_states` dataset is a good example: there are only four subregions but 49 states (excluding Hawaii and Alaska).
+The `REGION` variable in the `us_states` dataset is a good example: there are 49 states (excluding Hawaii and Alaska) which can be aggregated into four regions.
-In section \@ref(vector-attribute-aggregation) we have already seen how attribute aggregation process condensed the `world` dataset down into only eight rows.
-Spatial data aggregation is the same conceptually but in addition to aggregating the attribute data, it dissolves the underlying polygons.
-Here, we want to aggregate the state population into regions.
-This means that we not only end up with four rows but also with four polygons (out of 49 in the beginning).
-As with spatial subsetting, spatial aggregation operations work by extending existing functions, as illustrated in the code chunk below which aggregates US states to create the bottom map in Figure \@ref(fig:us-regions).
+This is demonstrated in the code chunk below, the results of which are illustrated in Figure \@ref(fig:us-regions):

 ```r